dialex/start-testing/docs/tools/oracles.md

 Knowing your oracles means that you can **objectively explain** to developers and business stakeholders why the users of the software may agree that you have found a bug.
 This makes your [bug advocation](/roles/bug-hunter.md) more effective.

-In **oracle-based testing**, you compare the behavior of the program under test to the behavior of a source you consider accurate (an oracle).
-You constantly look for answers to: Is this behavior correct?
+In **oracle-based testing**, you compare the behaviour of the program under test to the behaviour of a source you consider accurate (an oracle).
+You constantly look for answers to: Is this behaviour correct?
 In the user expecting this?
 A tester who is familiar with the type of product under test will have no problem making these evaluations.
 However, a newcomer needs a reference for guidance — an oracle.

 Some oracles lead you to other oracles, which allow you to extend your initial test strategy into areas you haven't thought about before.
 Keep in mind that each oracle **focus on a specific perspective**.
 If you limit yourself to a single oracle, it might bias your testing by giving you a narrow view of your context.
 That is why oracles are [heuristics](/tools/heuristics.md) — they are useful tools that help us make decisions, but sometimes they point us to the wrong decision.